-The use of systems such as 9758-x or 9762-Z ensures efficiency and safety in the shipbuilding industry.
+The use of systems such as 9762-Z ensures efficiency and safety in the shipbuilding industry.
 Although traditional casting is the predominant method for insulating holds, spraying with S-403 HFO spray is also an effective solution, as we will see below.

 Importance of holds